Entanglement scaling in matrix product state representation of smooth functions and their shallow quantum circuit approximations: Introduction

-Finally, motivated by their role in quantum finance routines \cite{Woerner_2019_opt_pricing1,Stamatopoulos_2020_opt_pricing2}, we deploy our algorithm in the special case of encoding probability distributions, particularly the $\alpha$-stable ones, \emph{i.a.}~the L\'evy distribution, which are used to effectively model the fat tailed or skewed data in risk assessement, portfolio management and derivative pricing \cite{bouchaud1997theorie, cont2004financial,mitocw_levy, mandelbrot1997variation,debrouwer2009maslowian, debrouwer2010target,cont2004financial,weron2001levy,kourtouvelis1980levy, mantegna1995econophysics}.
-We test our methods by executing the circuits on real and simulated IBM quantum devices.
+Finally, we deploy and test our algorithm in practice on the example of encoding probability distributions.
+This important case is motivated by their role in quantum finance routines \cite{Woerner_2019_opt_pricing1,Stamatopoulos_2020_opt_pricing2}, particularly of the $\alpha$-stable ones, \emph{i.a.}~the L\'evy distribution, which are used to effectively model the fat tailed or skewed data in risk assessment, portfolio management and derivative pricing \cite{bouchaud1997theorie, cont2004financial,mitocw_levy, mandelbrot1997variation,debrouwer2009maslowian, debrouwer2010target,cont2004financial, mantegna1995econophysics}.
+We test our methods by executing the circuits on real and simulated IBM quantum devices on up to 156 qubits.
 In particular we execute and sample from the quantum circuits generated by our method on the \texttt{ibm\_torino} QPU on up to 25 qubits, with the generated distributions passing standard statistical tests (\emph{e.g.}~Kolmogorov-Smirnov).
-We also execute very large circuits for up to 64 qubits on the \texttt{ibm\_marrakesh} device, which we generate using a scalable compute- and memory-efficient Tensor Cross Interpolation \cite{TCI_paper} extension of our algorithm, obtaining qualitative agreement with the exact distributions even for these large, utility-scale problems.
+We also execute utility scale circuits for up to 156 qubits on the \texttt{ibm\_marrakesh} and \texttt{ibm\_kingston} QPUs.
+These we generate using a scalable compute- and memory-efficient Tensor Cross Interpolation \cite{TCI_paper} extension of our algorithm, obtaining qualitative agreement with the exact distributions even for these large utility-scale problems.

 The paper is structured as follows: In Sec.\ref{sec:preliminaries} we introduce the problem and the necessary background.
 In Sec.\ref{sec:bounds} we state our theoretical results, numerical experiments, and discuss their implications.
 In Sec.\ref{sec:implementation} we give an improved circuit construction algorithm based on them.
 In Sec.\ref{sec:experiments} we benchmark the results on real and simulated quantum hardware, and in Sec.\ref{sec:conclusions} we discuss future directions.
 Appendices give mathematical details of the proofs, and further algorithmic details.